Ohio State vs. Nebraska NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Ohio State and its opponents have gone over the current 63-point total in five of eight games (62.5%) this season.
+- Ohio State and its opponents have combined to put up more than 64 points in four of eight games this season.

-- Nebraska and its opponents have combined to score more than 63 points in one game this season.
+- Nebraska and its opponents have not yet combined to score more than 64 points in a game this season.

-- Saturday's over/under is 14.2 points lower than the two team's combined 77.2 points per game average.
+- The two teams combine to score 77.2 points per game, 13.2 more than the over/under in this contest.

-- Buckeyes games this season feature an average total of 63.3 points, a number 0.3 points higher than Saturday's over/under.
+- Buckeyes games have an average total of 63.3 points this season, 0.7 fewer than Saturday's over/under.

-- The 53.9 PPG average total in Cornhuskers games this season is 9.1 points fewer than this game's over/under.
+- The 64 total in this game is 10.1 points above the 53.9 average total in Cornhuskers games this season.

 Ohio State Stats and Trends

-- The Buckeyes have been favored by 14.5 points or more seven times this season and are 4-3 ATS in those contests.
+- The Buckeyes have been favored by 15 points or more seven times this season and are 4-3 ATS in those games.

-- Ohio State's games this year have hit the over in 62.5% of its opportunities (five times in eight games with a set point total).
+- Ohio State's games this year have gone over the total in five out of eight opportunities (62.5%).

-- Ohio State is 5-3 against the spread and 7-1 overall this season when the team records more than 20.3 points.
+- Ohio State is 5-3 against the spread and 7-1 overall in games when it records more than 20.3 points.

-- In games that Ohio State picks up over 348.4 yards, the team is 5-3 against the spread and 7-1 overall.
+- When Ohio State piles up more than 348.4 yards, the team is 5-3 against the spread and 7-1 overall.

 - The Buckeyes have six giveaways this season, while the Cornhuskers have 10 takeaways .